Olen/solar-monitor/README.md

 Currently supported
 - SRNE regulators (monitored by the SolarLink APP: https://play.google.com/store/apps/details?id=com.shuorigf
 - Lithium Batteries (monitored by the Meritsun APP: https://play.google.com/store/apps/details?id=com.meritsun.smartpower
-- Victron Energy - VE.Direct devices - currently not completed.
-Work in progress
+- Victron Energy - VE.Direct devices - currently only Phoenix inverters are tested.
+Work in progress to add more devices

 # Requirements
 Look at requirements.txt

 Be aware that libscrc is NOT pip-installable on RPI, so you need to build it from source: https://github.com/hex-in/libscrc

 The monitor runs fine on a Raspberry Pi 4, making it ideal for monitoring places where there is no grid power, as it uses a minimal amount of power.